jogoodma/homology-explorer/docs/draft_report.md

 └── duck.db
 ```

 Each `.tsv` file is loaded to the database as a table.
 However, the tables themselves are not exposed to the web application.
 Instead, a variety of views query data from the tables into formats expected by the API object relational models.
-This is advantageous from an application performance standpoint since initializing the data into the ORM formats sometimes requires computationally intensive `JOIN` operations for which SQL is optimized.
+This is advantageous from an application performance standpoint since initializing the data into the ORM formats sometimes requires computationally intensive join operations for which SQL is optimized.

 Below are described the various tables and views created by the `dbBuilder.py`: